 Chronic snoring is a very common symptom of sleep apnea.
 People who suffer from sleep apnea often suffer from chronic snoring as well because both conditions are caused by problems within the airway.
 Sleep apnea is known as a condition that causes pauses in breathing.
 These cessations in breathing can be caused by a variety of problems though most commonly the issue lies within the soft palate.
 In many patients, the soft palate collapses which then narrows and sometimes completely obstructs the airway.
 This means that air has to squeeze between the tissues which then causes vibrations, a.k.a snoring.

 For some patients, stopping snoring can be something as simple as sleeping on your side or elevating your head at night.
 Others may find that using certain over-the-counter therapies, such as BreatheRight strips can fix a snoring problem.
 However if at home methods don’t work, a trip to a sleep dentist is recommended.

-Though Dr. Roubal is not certified to diagnose patients with sleep apnea, patients who have been positively diagnosed with the condition by a sleep physician can work with Dr. Roubal to get effective sleep apnea treatment that is truly life-changing.
+Though we are not certified to diagnose patients with sleep apnea, patients who have been positively diagnosed with the condition by a sleep physician, we can find an effective sleep apnea treatment that is truly life-changing.
 Not only will your snoring end, allowing you and your spouse better sleep at night, but you’ll wake up feeling well-rested, energized, and ready for a new day.
 With the right sleep apnea treatment, your nights and days will change for the better.
 Call our office today at (402) 493-4175 to schedule a sleep apnea treatment consultation.